Back to Library

 • ~4–5 outbreaks/year in the first few years (varies by person) [CDC]

-• More frequent asymptomatic shedding — virus can be active with no visible symptoms
+• More frequent silent shedding episodes when the virus is active with no visible symptoms

 Quick myth check: “I have cold sores, not herpes.”
 Cold sores are blisters caused by HSV-1 — which is a form of herpes.
 So having cold sores = having herpes.
 About 67% of adults have it [WHO].
 More HSV myths, debunked →